Justinas-Ba/mysqlBackup/README.md

-# mysqlBackup
+# mysqlBackup script
-Purpose: Script to perform mysql backup
+# Purpose: Script to perform mysql backup

 This is python script to perform mysql backup.
 It uses mysqldump utility, and backups up all databases.